-We made the best bacon wrapped whole chicken in the oven!
-We stuffed the cavity with garlic, lemon or vegetables and then wrapped with uncured bacon strips for an amazing baked whole chicken at 350 for dinner.
+We made the best bacon wrapped stuffed whole chicken in the oven this weekend!
+Stuffed the cavity with garlic, lemon or vegetables and then wrapped with uncured bacon strips for an amazing baked whole chicken at 350 for dinner.

 I mean you can’t go wrong with slices of pig really.
 It’s like hugging your bird! 😉 You can’t get much better than that, but then we filled the cavity with garlic and herbs too.
 It’s just out of this world and packed with protein too.